Size18-25 inches (46-64 cm) tall

 - It takes another four to ten days for new feathers to grow in and become waterproof.
 Only then can the penguin return to the sea to feed.

 - The bones of penguins are solid, unlike the hollow bones of flying birds, to increase body weight and provide ballast when diving.
 The solid bones of the penguin make the bird too heavy to fly.

-- Wings of this flightless bird are flippers modified for swimming.
+- The wings of this flightless bird are modified flippers for swimming.